Amsterdam/authorization_django/README.md

   ('/private', ['POST', 'PUT', 'PATCH', 'DELETE'])
 ]
 ```
-**Note:** the FORCED_ANONYMOUS_ROUTES setting takes precedence over the routes defined in PROTECTED, so if a path starts with a route set in FORCED_ANONYMOUS_ROUTES, access will be granted, no matter what is defined in 'PROTECTED' and authorization will not be checked.
+**Note:** the FORCED_ANONYMOUS_ROUTES setting takes precedence over the routes defined in PROTECTED, so if a route in PROTECTED starts with a route set in FORCED_ANONYMOUS_ROUTES, this will lead to a ProtectedRouteConflictError

 #### A method to check for authorization is added to the request object
 It will add a callable `request.is_authorized_for(authz_level)`